Cache Invalidation Strategies for Indoor Maps

 self.rds.publish(channel, payload)

-logger.info("Published invalidation event to %s", channel)
+logger.info("published invalidation event to %s", channel)

-def purge_cdn_surrogate_keys(self, building_id: str, floor_id: str, version_hash: str) -> bool:
+self, building_id: str, floor_id: str, version_hash: str

-"""Targeted CDN purge using surrogate keys."""
+"""Targeted CDN purge by surrogate key.
+Returns success."""

 purge_payload = {